-Twenty-one (21) adult female albino Wistar rats were used in this study.
+Twenty-one (21) adult female Albino Wistar rats were used in this study.
 Animals were acclimatized for two (2) weeks and divided into three (3) groups of seven (7) rats each.
 All animals were fed orally according to the methods described by Wheatley, (2002).

 The negative control group was fed on poultry growers' mash and water only.
 The positive control group received feed, water and 750mg/kgbw of MSG daily for twenty-eight (28) days.
-Group III rats received feed, water and 750mg/kgbw of MSG daily for twenty-eight (28) days and later treated with 250mg/kgbw of aqueous extract of hog plum daily while receiving food, water and 750mg/kgbw of MSG for another twenty-eight (28) days.
+Group III rats received feed, water and 750mg/kgbw of MSG daily for twentyeight (28) days and were later treated with 250mg/kgbw of aqueous extract of hog plum daily while receiving food, water and 750mg/kgbw of MSG for another twenty-eight (28) days.
 Leiomyoma was induced in rats in the positive control and Group III following the initial administration of 750mg/kgbw of MSG daily for twenty-eight (28) days.
 Group III rats continued to receive MSG with the Spondias mombin extract in the second twenty-eight (28) days as specified above according to the method described by Cheng et al. (2011).

-Histopathology procedures carried out on rats' hepatocytes were according to the method described by Slaoui and Fiette, (2011).
+Histopathology procedures carried out on rats' hepatocytes were according to the method described by Slaoui and Fiette, (2011) using haematoxylin and Eosin (H&E) staining technique.